 Preparing for the World Cup

 She draws on their guidance to tackle the vast challenges of this prestigious event.
-While she’s excited, the real preparation begins when she receives the competition assignments in August.
+While she’s excited, the real preparation began when she received the competition assignments.

 Franka:

 I am fortunate that through Hans I know what it is like to participate in such an event.
 Hans attended the Interflora World Cup in Philadelphia in 2019.
 I experienced his process from start to finish.
 So I know how that works and what you have to do for it.
 That all helps, so I can now maintain reasonable peace of mind to do the things that need to be done first.
-I am now mainly busy looking for sponsors and raising money.
-I have already arranged all the flowers and plants, as well as all the refrigerated transport.
-Soon I won't have to put so much energy into that anymore, so I can focus on what is important at that moment.
+I have taken the time to look for sponsors and raise money.
+I had already arranged all the flowers and plants quite early, as well as all the transport.
+That saved me a lot of enerty, so I could focus on what was important during the rest of my preparation.

 Future Goals